 Best Palm Springs Hotel Pools for Kids

 As a hotel pool enthusiast, I was particularly smitten with the swimming pools at Renaissance Esmeralda Resort & Spa in Indian Wells.
-The cascading waterfalls are beautiful, and the zero-entry pool is perfect for families traveling with young children.
-The sandy beach provides plenty of fun for digging and sandcastle building, too.
-During summer and spring break, look for Dive In Movies that add to the allure of a stay at this resort.
+The cascading waterfalls are beautiful.
+Plus, the zero-entry pool is perfect for families traveling with young children.

-Trekaroo Editor-in-Chief Sharlene Earnshaw recommends Rancho Las Palmas Resort & Spa in Rancho Mirage as one of the best kid-friendly hotel pools in the USA.
 She says, “Rancho Las Palmas Resort & Spa has taken full advantage of sunshine and created Splashtopia, a large pool complex complete with water slides, a lazy river, a sand beach for tots, and a large pool which features Dive In Movies on the weekends.”

 Hyatt Regency Indian Wells Resort and Spa’s HyTides Plunge water park (Photo credit: Hyatt.com)

-Waterslide lovers will rejoice at Hyatt Regency Indian Wells Resort and Spa’s HyTides Plunge water park.
+Waterslide lovers will rejoice at Hyatt Regency Indian Wells Resort & Spa’s HyTides Plunge water park.
 According to Locale Magazine, “Featuring a set of 30-foot dueling water slides, a lazy river and a splash pad with water cannons, dumping buckets and more, this pool area offers gallons of insurmountable fun.
 Shaded by towering palms and nestled up against the mountains, The HyTides Plunge water park, along with the resort’s seven expansive pools, makes for the ultimate year-round destination.”

 Desert Hot Springs Spa Hotel (Photo credit: Desert Hot Springs Spa Hotel)